 Dietary Fructose Intolerance

 The other kind of fructose intolerance is called dietary fructose intolerance.
-This is also known as fructose malabsorption.
-It is not caused by an enzyme.
-Instead, the cells in your intestines simply can’t break down fructose in the food that you eat.
+This is also known as fructose malabsorption. and occurs when the cells in your intestines simply can’t break down fructose in the food that you eat.

 Cause.
 Our bodies have a limit on how much fructose we can take in and digest.
 This limit varies from person to person.
 Your body’s ability to absorb fructose can also be affected by: